Shenandoah University: Move to Winchester

+President Brady implemented various strategies such as student recruitment, expanding course options, fundraising, and slashing unnecessary expenses.
+Despite these efforts, the enrollment continued to decline and the possibility of closure was imminent.

+In a desperate move, Troy reached out to Washington and arranged a meeting with Democratic Senator Harry F. Byrd at his office in Washington, D.C.
+Byrd recommended that Troy contact his son in Winchester, who ran The Winchester Star Newspaper.

+Troy was then directed to the Winchester Chamber of Commerce, where he met with committee president and prominent local business leader, James R. Wilkins Sr. James assisted Troy in the endeavor of relocating the school to Winchester.
+He regularly participated in board meetings with Brady to engage with EUB members.
+Through Wilkins' efforts he secured a plot of land from Winchester's Jim Barnett Park for the college, where the main campus is currently located.

+On June 28, 1956, the EUB approved the school's move to Winchester.
+Two days later, Brady resigned, and Dr. Forrest Racey, Class of 1923, took over as president.
+Continuing Brady's work with the City of Winchester.

+On May 17th, 1959 Shenandoah College auctioned off its Dayton campus for $107,875 and construction began on the new campus on February 6th, 1958—opening in Winchester in September 1960, with two academic buildings, Gregory and Armstrong Halls.

-In 1960, Shenandoah College and the Shenandoah Conservatory moved to the 126-acre Winchester campus and began offering four-year degrees in 1974 (at which time the college and conservatory corporations were merged).
-It sold its Dayton campus for $107,875.
+The 360-acre Winchester campus and began offering four-year degrees in 1974 (at which time the college and conservatory corporations were merged).

-Shenandoah obtained university status on January 1, 1991, and today the student body represents 47 states plus the District of Columbia.
-The university, as of fall 2021, has 252 full-time and 202 part-time faculty members.
-The student body represents 48 foreign countries.
-Over 70 percent of full-time faculty have an earned doctorate (Ph.D. or similar) in their fields or other terminal degree.
+Shenandoah obtained university status on January 1, 1991.
+The university, as of fall 2023, had 265 full-time and 189 part-time faculty members.
+The student body represented 42 foreign countries as well as 48 states plus the District of Columbia, Puerto Rico, and Guam.
+Over 70 percent of full-time faculty had a doctorate in their fields or other terminal degree.

 Name

-According to the university's official history page, the name Shenandoah is derived from the Native American legend of Zynodoa, a brave warrior whose life of strength and courage and his appreciation of beauty resulted in having a river and a valley named for him.
-Popular myth further ascribes translation of the word "Shenandoah" to mean "daughter of the stars."
+According to the university's official history, the name Shenandoah is derived from the Native American legend of Zynodoa, a brave warrior whose life of strength and courage and his appreciation of beauty resulted in having a river and a valley named for him.
+Popular myth further ascribes translation of the word "Shenandoah" to mean "daughter of the stars".

 Locations

-The university operates in six locations:
+The university operates in five locations: